aws-samples/amazon-managed-service-for-apache-flink-examples/java/Serialization/CustomTypeInfo/README.md

 #### Background

-Every object handed over between the operators of the application or stored in the application state is serialized using Flink serialization mechanism.
+Every object handed over between operators or stored in application state is serialized using Flink serialization mechanism.
 Flink is able to efficiently serialize most of Java simple types, and POJOs where fields are basic types.

-When Flink cannot natively serialize an object, it falls back to using [Kryo](https://github.com/EsotericSoftware/kryo).
+When Flink cannot natively serialize an object, it falls back to [Kryo](https://github.com/EsotericSoftware/kryo).
-Unfortunately, Kryo serialization is less efficient and has a considerable impact on performance.
-In particular on CPU utilization.
+Unfortunately, Kryo serialization is less efficient and has a considerable impact on performance, in particular on CPU utilization.

 One important case where Flink cannot natively serialize a field is with Collections.
-Due to Java type erasure, Flink cannot discover the type of the elements of the collection, and falls back to Kryo to serialize it.
+Due to Java type erasure, at runtime Flink cannot discover the type collections' elements, forcing it to fall back to the less efficient Kryo serialization.

+You can easily prevent using Kryo for collections, adding a `TypeInfo` to the class and defining a custom TypeInfoFactory that describe the content of the collection.

 #### Defining a TypeInfo

-To prevent this, you can explicitly define the type of the collection elements using the `@TypeInfo` annotation and defining a custom `TypeInfoFactory`.
+To prevent this, you can explicitly define the collection'a elements type using the `@TypeInfo` annotation and defining a custom `TypeInfoFactory`.
 This is demonstrated in these two record classes:
 [`VehicleEvent`](src/main/java/com/amazonaws/services/msf/domain/VehicleEvent.java)